JacksonKuo/blog/_posts/2025-5-11-terraform-cloudflare.markdown

 ```

 #### Issues
 I ran into two minor issues.
-The first being that Cloudflare only supports proxying HTTPS using the following ports: 443, 2053, 2083, 2087, 2096, 8443.[^9] I was originally on `8087`, and had to move over to `8443`.
+The first being that Cloudflare only supports proxying HTTPS using the following ports: `443, 2053, 2083, 2087, 2096, 8443`.[^9] I was originally on `8087`, and had to move over to `8443`.

-However going to `https://bakacore.com:443` shows this unappealing Cloudflare *Web server is down* page.
+However going to `https://bakacore.com:443` shows this unappealing Cloudflare *Error 521: Web server is down* page.
 Cloudflare apparently will always accept from 443 and there's no way to turn this page off without using a Cloudflare worker.
-Oh well, it's nothing I really care about that much right now..
+Also note that Custom Error pages can not be set for error codes between `520` and `527`.[^10] Oh well, it's nothing I really care about that much right now...

 The second issue was that my local laptop DNS was using a DNS server set by my routers ISP.
 This IPv6 nameserver was frequently offline for a few minutes and back online for 5 mins and would continuously cycle between down and available.
 This unstableness resulted in a random `DNS_PROBE_FINISHED_NXDOMAIN` errors when trying to resolve `bakacore.com`.
 I switched my default DNS server to `1.1.1.1` which fixed the issue.